There’s a hole in the world tonight

 — The Eagles

-Ten years later, “9/11” has in some ways become more a symbol than a terrible and all too real event in American history.
+Fifteen years later, “9/11” has become more a symbol than a terrible and all too real event in American history.
 What exactly it’s a symbol of is something Americans still debate, and with ever-increasing division and bitterness.
 The aftermath of that horrifying, inspiring and unifying day seems to have stood on its head the conventional wisdom that nothing unites a people like a common enemy.

 Fifteen years later, we can’t even agree who the enemy is.

 Fifteen years later, we define what it means to be American mostly at the expense of other Americans.
 Americans accuse fellow Americans of not being tolerant enough, and are derided by those other Americans for not being militant enough.
 Candidates for political office tell us a win for their opponents would be a victory for the enemies of America, and the opponents they’re talking about are Americans.
 The rhetoric of “taking back” America has become commonplace political currency, and the people we’re told America needs “taking back” from are Americans.

 Fifteen years later, there’s still a hole in the world.
 We’ve clung to the fear and forgotten the shared sorrow.

 Fifteen years later, Americans have reassessed — most of us gradually and subliminally rather than consciously — the core values of freedom and security.
 Supreme Court Justice Robert Jackson’s 1949 warning that the Constitution must not become a “suicide pact” is weighed against Benjamin Franklin’s admonition that those who trade essential liberty for temporary security deserve neither; and where between those two principles the proper balance is to be found is something else we argue about.
 But we now routinely accept degrees of surveillance, intrusion and inconvenience we would have refused to tolerate a decade and a half ago.